trashbirdecology/luisdva.github.io/_posts/2016-07-11-Basic-biodiversity-data-wranging.md

 | Liomys_pictus          | Liomys     | pictus      |  1       |
 | Baiomys_musculus       | Baiomys    | musculus    |  1       |

-That's it for now, I'll post five more next month.
+That's it for now, I'll post five more tips and tricks next month.
 If there is any mistake in the code please let me know.
 I hope this helps.